nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/JS_OBJECTS.md

 > **Lightning Exercises 1:** Use dot notation to output all of the dimensions of the Empire State Building to the console.

 > **Lightning Exercises 2:** Use square bracket notation to output the remaining 5 properties to the console.
+Create 5 variables first with the keys as their values.
+Use those variables to look up the values.

 ## Arrays as Values